jordanbmnt/jordanbmnt/README.md

 This wiki is powered by [GitHub] and [Microsoft Bing].

-© 2023 JordanBmnt.
+© 2023 JordanBmnt | soy_jimb .
 All rights reserved.

 </div>